c85/Back-End-Development-Songs/README.md

 Great, you added the second endpoint to your implementation.

-::page{title="Exercise 3: Implement the GET /song/id endpoint"}
+## Exercise 3: Implement the GET /song/id endpoint

 You will implement the GET /song/id endpoint in this exercise. `PyMongo` provides the `db.collections.find({})` method to get a specific document from the Mongo Database.
 You can look by any property to find the document.
 You will pass in the `id` property.